These 13 cozy gifts will keep your loved ones warm and snuggly all winter

 Smartwool Popcorn Socks

-Minnesota-raised FC editor Amy Farley swears by Smartwool’s adorable popcorn socks for cushioned and cozy feet all winter—whether you’re slushing through city streets or zipping down ski slopes.
+Minnesota-raised FC editor Amy Farley swears by Smartwool’s adorable popcorn socks, which come in a variety of different colors, for cushioned and cozy feet all winter—whether you’re slushing through city streets, skating in the crisp cold, or warming up by the fire.
 Wool is naturally warm and soft, and much better for the environment than synthetic alternatives.
 Though they’ll cost you more than a 10-pack from Target, Smartwool’s socks will keep your feet warm for years without any wear or tear—and make a great stocking stuffer.

 Quince $50 Cashmere Sweaters